- What is a mortgage?

-Mortgage insurance is a policy purchased by the borrower for the lender.
+Mortgage insurance is an insurance policy purchased by the borrower for the lender.
 It protects the lender against monetary loss in case of default on the loan by the borrower.
-Mortgage insurance is required on any loan where the loan amount is great than 80% of the property (LFT-loan-to-value-ratio).
+Mortgage insurance is required on any loan where the loan amount is great than 80% of the property (LVT-loan-to-value-ratio).

 What is a reverse mortgage?

 Reverse mortgages are loans that allow homeowners to transfer some of their home equity into cash.
 In contrast to traditional home loan mortgages, reverse mortgages do not require borrowers to repay their home loan until the homeowner no longer lives primarily at that residence, although he or she stills owns the residence.